iSOLveIT/mkdocs-pdf-generate/docs/docs/customise/customisation.md

     You should store the `custom.css` file in the directory used for the [custom_template_path](../options.md#custom_template_path).

-The plugin provides the following CSS variables which you can use in your `custom.css` file:
+The plugin provides the following CSS variables and named strings which you can use in your `custom.css` file:

 * --title
 * --subtitle